nim-lang/Nim/doc/docgen.rst

 This document describes the `documentation generation tools`:idx: built into the `Nim compiler <nimc.html>`_, which can generate HTML and JSON output from input .nim files and projects, as well as HTML and LaTeX from input RST (reStructuredText) files.
-The output documentation will include the module dependencies (``import``), any top-level documentation comments (##), and exported symbols (*), including procedures, types, and variables.
+The output documentation will include module dependencies (``import``), any top-level documentation comments (##), and exported symbols (*), including procedures, types, and variables.